A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Introduction

-Given this data, we examine multiple methods of defining the wildfire ignition risk associated with power lines.
-These metrics are used as inputs to our optimization model which identifies the optimal set of power lines to underground to reduce wildfire risk, while not exceeding a pre-defined budget.
-The model incorporates multiple wildfire risk scenarios to determine the line upgrades that provide the best improvements across all of the scenarios.
+In this paper, we take an initial step towards filling this gap.
+The first contribution of our paper is to examine multiple methods of defining the wildfire ignition risk associated with power lines.
+As a second contribution, we incorporate these metrics as inputs to an optimization model which identifies the optimal set of power lines to underground to reduce wildfire risk, while not exceeding a pre-defined budget.
+The model considers multiple wildfire risk scenarios to determine the line upgrades that provide the best improvements across all of the scenarios.

-In summary, the contribution of this paper is a simple, yet effective and flexible method to plan undergrounding of power lines in wildfire prone areas: \begin{enumerate} \item We propose a framework for assessing the wildfire risk associated with power lines. \item We apply this wildfire risk assessment to identify an optimal set of power lines to underground to minimize wildfire ignition risk in the system. \end{enumerate} We demonstrate our method through a case study based on the RTS-GMLC grid \cite{RTSGMLC} and the real transmission lines in California \cite{CECdata}, in which we analyze different risk metrics and assess how sensitive the upgrade selection is to various model parameters.
+Finally, we demonstrate our method through a case study based on the RTS-GMLC grid \cite{RTSGMLC} and the real transmission lines in California \cite{CECdata}, in which we analyze different risk metrics and assess how sensitive the upgrade selection is to various model parameters.
 The data files produced in this study, which contain the risk values assigned to power lines across multiple scenarios, are available for public use \cite{repo}.
+In summary, the contribution of this paper is (1) a discussion on how to define and compute metrics to quantify the risk of wildfire ignitions from power lines, and (2) a simple, yet effective and flexible method to plan undergrounding of power lines in wildfire prone areas.

 The rest of this paper is organized as follows.
 Section \ref{sec:formulation} details the optimization model formulation, while Section \ref{sec:risk} describes how to assign risk values to power lines.
 Section \ref{sec:processing} details the data, software, and processing steps used for risk assignment, while Section \ref{sec:results} presents results obtained by applying the proposed risk definitions and upgrade selection method.
 Section \ref{sec:conclusion} summarizes and concludes.